 We arrive in Kuala Lumpur and transfer to the hotel.

 This evening. we visit the bustling night markets of Chinatown.
-We will stroll through the open-air market and test our bargaining skills for a wide variety of merchandises.
+We stroll through the open-air market and test our bargaining skills for a wide variety of merchandises.
 We stop at the Sri Maha Mariamman Temple located in the heart of Chinatown.
 As we explore the temple, the smell of burning jasmine, the incessant chanting of the Hindu priest, intricately carved deities and the mystical aura combines to form a lasting impression of this religion.
 Afterwards, we enjoy a welcome dinner to get to know our fellow travellers.

-After breakfast, we meet our guide for our visit to meet the indigenous people of the The Orang Asli.
+After breakfast, we meet our guide for our visit to meet the indigenous people of the Orang Asli.
 We will be greeted by the local representative at the museum, which we will visit.
 The Orang Asli Museum is located nearby the village that showcases the history and tradition of the indigenous people.
 After this, we head to the community and meet the villagers.
 We will be shown how to cook in a bamboo and meet a local lady who will show us how to weave various handicrafts.

-We then continue on to Kuala Lumpur.
-Though this city is better known for its modern high-rise skyscrapers and busy modern streets, we begin our tour at a typical Malay village.
-We stroll down the streets where there is Malaysian style food stalls and marvel at the contrast of traditional small Malay houses against the backdrop of the famous twin towers and huge skyscrapers.
-We then stroll along the river bank and witness the confluence of two rivers – the Klang River and Gombak River that gave to the name of Kuala Lumpur.
 When visiting Kuala Lumpur, there is one attraction that we definitely can’t miss – the iconic Petronas Twin Towers.
 Standing at an incredible height of 451.9 meters, the 88-storey Petronas Twin Towers are the number one architectural landmark of Kuala Lumpur and remain the world’s tallest twin structures to this very day.
 We take the high speed lift up to level 86 for a breathtaking view over the city.
-Further to that, we will step onto the sky bridge on 41st and 42nd level, 170m above the ground.
+Further to that, we will step onto the sky bridge on the 41st and 42nd level, 170m above the ground.

 Following breakfast this morning, we depart to the countryside.
-We visit Batu Caves, a huge limestone outcrop that houses some very ornate Hindu temples.
-Batu Caves is a popular place of worship for the Hindus.
+We visit the Batu Caves, a huge limestone outcrop that houses some very ornate Hindu temples.
+The Batu Caves is a popular place of worship for the Hindus.
 Each year during their celebration of Thaipusam, hundreds of thousands of Hindus will throng the temple.

 Finally, our guide will lead us to the last stop of the tour today which is a Butterfly Farm.
 Here we will observe some beautiful species of butterflies including the renowned Raja Brooke and various kinds of insects and snakes.